Tealium/collect-ios/_posts/1970-01-03-getting-started.md

 ### <span id="send-action-data"/> Send Action Data

-After determining what visitor behaviors should be tracked, utilize the ```sendEvent:withData``` method to send link or view events with relevant data to AudienceStream:
+After determining what visitor behaviors should be tracked, utilize the [sendEventWithData:](documentation/html/Classes/TealiumCollect.html#//api/name/sendEventWithData:) method to send link or view events with relevant data to AudienceStream:

 ##### Objective-C